pen-lang/pen/README.md

 Pen is the parallel, concurrent, and functional programming language focused on application programming following [Go][go]'s philosophy.
 It aims for further simplicity, testability, and portability to empower team (v. individual) and/or long-term (v. short-term) productivity.

-Pen provides [the two built-in functions of `go` and `race`][concurrency] to construct concurrent/parallel computation.
+Pen provides [the two built-in functions of `go` and `race`][concurrency] to represent many concurrent/parallel computation patterns.
 Thanks to its syntax, type system, and [the state-of-the-art reference counting garbage collection][gc], programs are always data-race free.

 System libraries and runtime in Pen are detachable from applications.
 Therefore, Pen can compile the same applications even for [WebAssembly](https://webassembly.org/) and [WASI](https://wasi.dev/).
 Pen also provides [Rust][rust]/C FFI to reuse existing resources written in those languages.